omerxx/drone-lambda-plugin/README.md

 ## Usage:

 #### Execute from the working directory;
-this will update `my-function` with a zip file under `S3://some-bucket/lambda/lambda-project-1.zip`:
+This will update `my-function` with a zip file under `S3://some-bucket/lambda/lambda-project-1.zip`:
 ```bash
 docker run --rm \
   -e PLUGIN_FUNCTION_NAME=my-function \